mozilla-services/syncstorage-rs/README.md

 ```
 The above command will prompt you to visit a webpage in your browser to complete the login process.
 Once completed, ensure that a file called `application_default_credentials.json` has been created in the appropriate directory (on Linux, this directory is `$HOME/.config/gcloud/`).
 The Google Cloud SDK knows to check this location for your credentials, so no further configuration is needed.

-Note, that unlike MySQL, there is no automatic migrations facility.
-Currently Spanner schema must be hand edited and modified.

-To point to a GCP hosted Spanner instance from your local machine, follow these steps:

-1. Create an OAuth token file as shown above.
-2. Open `local.toml` and replace `database_url` with a link to your spanner instance.
-3. Open the Makefile and ensure you've correctly set you `PATH_TO_GRPC_CERT`.
-4. `make run_spanner`.
-5. Visit `http://localhost:8000/__heartbeat__` to make sure the server is running.

 #### Authenticating via Service Account
 An alternative to authentication via application default credentials is authentication via a service account. *Note that this method of authentication is not recommended.
 Service accounts are intended to be used by other applications or virtual machines and not people.
 See [this article](https://cloud.google.com/iam/docs/service-accounts#what_are_service_accounts) for more information.*